mozilla/extension-workshop/documentation/publish/distribute-pre-release-versions.md

 Pre-release channels are not supported on [addons.mozilla.org](https://addons.mozilla.org) (AMO), so if you would like to have a limited group of users test a beta version of your extension, you will need to take the following steps to set up your own channel using an self-hosted version of your extension:

-1. In manifest.json of the beta version, [specify the location of your update manifest](/documentation/manage/updating-your-extension/#enable-update).
+1. In the `manifest.json` of the beta version, [specify the location of your update manifest](/documentation/manage/updating-your-extension/#enable-update).
 This will ensure that your beta users will receive future updates.
 If your release channel is also self-hosted, you will need to use a different update URL for the beta channel.

 2. Submit your extension for signing on [addons.mozilla.org](https://addons.mozilla.org) using the [self-distribution workflow](/documentation/publish/submitting-an-add-on/#self-distribution).
-If you prefer to use the command line, you can use web-ext to sign the extension.
+If you prefer to use the command line, you can [use web-ext to sign the extension](/documentation/develop/getting-started-with-web-ext).

 <!-- Note -->